 176. Many forms of vulnerability and exclusion were named in the National Consultation.
-Pope Francis has called the Church to recommit itself to its mission in society, especially in the service of those 'at the margins': indigenous peoples, the abused, the unborn or disabled, the homeless and those with mental illness, the frail elderly and dying, refugees and the trafficked, newcomers and those at risk in the social and economic conditions of today.
+Pope Francis has called the Church to recommit itself to its mission in society, especially in the service of those with mental illness, the frail elderly and dying, refugees and the trafficked, newcomers and those at risk in the social and economic conditions of today.
 We recognise that the Church has not always 'been there' for such people.
 Yet the recognition of past failures and present needs should only reinforce our determination to serve and advocate on behalf of those at the margins.